cosmos72/fstransform/README.md

    Devices with more than one million files with multiple hard links can cause fstransform to crash with "out of memory" errors.

-3) JFS and NTFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)
+3) JFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)